Kommuneadmin_plap454m1223916

 Once the cooling season has started, it is important that you and your colleagues:

 • Ensure all radiator heat sources are switched off in cooled areas.
-Adjust the valve as shown to the left

 • Ensure that all windows and doors to the room are kept closed in chilled areas